aws-lite/aws-lite/_changelog.md

 ---

+## [Unreleased]

+### Fixed

+- Plugins now include module declarations, allowing TypeScript projects to import plugins without local ambient declarations.
+  - Since consumers are not intended to interact with plugin values, the types are intentionally generic.

+---

 ## [0.23.7] 2026-06-09

 ### Fixed

 - `S3.PutObject` now gets `Content-Length` from the UTF-8 byte length of a string `Body` instead of its JS string length.
 Multi-byte characters (emoji, accented letters, CJK) were under counting `Content-Length`.
 The truncated body caused S3 to reject the upload with a 400 error.

 ---

 ## [0.23.6] 2025-04-10